(Display Energy Certificates)

 How Are DECs Measured?

-A DEC assessor will provide an energy rating for the building from A to G, where A is very efficient, and G is the least efficient.
-The rating is based on the actual amount of metered energy used by the building over the last 12 months, within the validity period of the DEC.
-The rating given will show the energy performance of the building.
+A DEC rating is based on the actual amount of metered energy used by the building over the last 12 months, within the validity period of the DEC.

-An accredited DEC energy assessor must complete the DECs; the Compliance team at Carbonbit is highly experienced and skilled in all energy and sustainability compliance areas.
-The energy assessor will use the authorised and accredited software along with information about the gross internal floor area of the building, the operating hours and the actual meter readings for all fuels used over the past year, requiring owners and/or tenants of public buildings need to keep records of all energy used, assuming it is being used as a public building.
+The Compliance team at Carbonbit will collate the metered data along with information about the gross internal floor area of the building and the operating hours, requiring owners and/or tenants of public buildings need to keep records of all energy used, assuming it is being used as a public building.